eddyerburgh/notes/docs/computer-networking/internet/tcp.md

 ## TCP connection release

-Each tcp connection is released independently.
+Each TCP connection is released independently.
 To release a connection, either side of the connection can send a TCP segment with the FIN bit set.
 When the FIN bit is acknowledged, the direction is closed down for new data.
 "When both directions Have been shut down, the connection is released" {% cite computer-networks -l 562 %}.

 If there is no response to a FIN within two maximum packet lifetimes, the FIN sender releases the connection.
 The other side will eventually notice that nobody is listening, and will time out {% cite computer-networks -l 562 %}.